Resolving the BODY_SIZE_LIMIT for File Uploads on AWS Amplify Hosting with SvelteKit SSR

 Solution

-1. Option settings in svelte.config.js — amplify-adapter does not support bodySizeLimit option.
+1. svelte.config.js option — amplify-adapter does not support a bodySizeLimit option

-2. Custom implementation in hooks.server.ts — stopped before internal SvelteKit limits.
+2. Custom implementation in hooks.server.ts — the upload was blocked before SvelteKit hooks ran

 /* global "" */